CubiCasa/cubicasa-android-sdk-example-project/README.md

 Received if the frame processing fails.

 ### 66, "Unable to get correct values for the device's position."
-Received if ARCore is unable to return correct values for the device's position.
+Received if ARCore has been unable to return correct values for the device's position for a certain amount of time.
 The scan files will be deleted (code 15) and CubiCapture will be finished after this (code 5).

 ### 67, "Location Services are off."